What is pneumothorax, and what are the different types?

 Cats experiencing respiratory distress associated with pneumothorax often stand with their elbows pushed away from their bodies to increase their lung capacity.
 They may exhibit “abdominal breathing”, in which the origin of each breath seems to be the abdominal wall moving rather than the chest expanding.
 Pneumothorax patients may also have a higher-than-normal heart rate.

 Trauma patients with pneumothorax may also have pale or bluish mucous membranes, they may be in shock, and they may have air trapped under the skin – a condition called “subcutaneous emphysema” that feels like “crackling” when you pet them over the affected areas.
-The causes of traumatic pneumothorax can be quite varied and include:
+The causes of traumatic pneumothorax can be varied and include:

 What is spontaneous pneumothorax?